mikelyou/mikelyou.github.io/_posts/2020-01-02-hodgepodge.markdown

 ## Hide posts at homepage

-Using `hidden: true` at post head can hide the post at homepage, but it's still aviable at archive, and can be reached through link from neighboring posts.
+Using `hidden: true` at post head can hide perticular post at homepage, but it's still visible at archive, and can be reached through link from neighboring posts.

-Using `published: false` can totally exclude it from website.
+Using `published: false` will totally exclude it from website.

 ## Image caption